Frequently Asked Questions

 Research

-Participation in the PBB research study includes a blood draw and completion of a health questionnaire.
-If you are interested in participating, please fill out the Health Research Interest Form.
+If you are interested in participating in future research studies, please fill out the Health Research Interest Form.

 PBB community members have helped the research effort in multiple ways.
 For example, they have helped us find locations to host community meetings and research appointments.
 They have shared information regarding PBB community meetings with family, friends, and neighbors.
 They have contacted state and federal officials to advocate for support of the PBB research.
 To learn more, click here.